Lundalex/RayTracer-FluidSim/README.md

 # RayTracer-FluidSim
-Combination of FluidSim3D and RayTracer projects
+Combination of the FluidSim3D and RayTracer projects